-If you’re borrowing loans, you’ll have to pay off student debt sooner or later.
+If you’re borrowing loans to attend college in the US, you’ll have to pay off that student debt sooner or later.

 If You’re Still in College

 Most lenders don’t require you to make payments on your student loans while you’re enrolled in a degree program.
 If you are able to start paying off student debt while in college, however, consider doing so.
 Earlier payments will reduce your overall interest accumulation.